splashinn/devise-doorkeep-demo/README.md

 # devise-doorkeep-demo

-* demo application for api authentication using devise and doorkeeper
+* example Rails 5.1 application for api authentication using devise and doorkeeper